apache/buildstream-site/content/pages/installation.md

 ## Do you need BuildStream 2 or BuildStream 1?

-There are two major versions of BuildStream currently supported.
+There will soon be two major versions of BuildStream.

-**BuildStream 2** is the latest version, stable since 2022 and recommended for all new projects.
+**BuildStream 2** is currently in beta and due for final release in late 2022.
+We recommend all new projects to use the BuildStream 2 pre-releases.

 **BuildStream 1** is the "classic taste" version, stable and supported since 2018.
 No new feature development is planned for BuildStream 1.

 If you want to build a specific project, check its `project.conf` file for the [`min-version` setting](https://docs.buildstream.build/master/format_project.html#minimum-version).
-If the setting is `2.0` or above you need BuildStream 2, if the setting is not present then you need BuildStream 1.
+If the setting is `2.0` or above you need a BuildStream 2 pre-release, if the setting is not present then you need BuildStream 1.

 If you want BuildStream 1 and 2 on the same host, you'll need to use a [venv] as they cannot share a single Python environment.
 See the ["Installing in virtual environments" guide](https://docs.buildstream.build/master/main_install.html#installing-in-virtual-environments) for instructions.

-## Installing BuildStream 2
+## Installing BuildStream 2 pre-releases

-If your distribution has an up-to-date `buildstream` package >= 2.0, use that.
+If your distribution's 'unstable' stream has a `buildstream` package >= 1.95.2, use that.
 [Repology] has a useful table of package versions.

 Otherwise, try installing from [PyPI] into your home directory:

-    pip3 install --user 'BuildStream == 2.*'
+    pip3 install --user --pre BuildStream

 Note that: